dhoyle/splicedocs-jekyll/pages/ReleaseNotes/BugFixes.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Bug Fixes in Release {{splvar_basic_SpliceReleaseVersion}} of the Splice Machine Database

-{% include splice_snippets/onpremonlytopic.md %}
-This topic describes bug fixes in the Splice Machine Database, which is used in both our Database-as-Service and On-Premise Database products, with notes for each patch release since the initial release of version 2.5, in these sections:
+The Splice Machine database is used in both our Database-Service and On-Premise Database products.

+This page describes all of the issues that have been fixed in the Splice Machine database since the 2.5 GA Release of Splice Machine.
+With only one noted exception, all of the fixes listed here have been applied to both the 2.7 and 2.5.1 Releases of the Splice Machine database.

+Splice Machine Release 2.6 was an interim release in September, 2017, which coincided with the initial Release of our Database-as-a-Service product.
+All changes in v2.6 have also been incorporated into both the 2.7 and 2.5.1 Releases of the Splice Machine database.
+{: .noteIcon}

+Each section in this topic includes a list of issues fixed in each interim Splice Machine Release since the 2.5 GA Release (2.5.0.1707) on March 1, 2017.

 * [Patch Release 2.5.0.1805](#Patch1805)
 * [Patch Release 2.5.0.1804](#Patch1804)